 5 No mai gai - Nuòmǐ jī - 糯米鸡 - Sticky rice chicken lotus leaf wrap

-The no mai gai is one of the most filling and satisfying dishes to order at a dim sum restaurant in Hong Kong.
+The no mai gai is one of the most filling and satisfying dishes to order at a dim sum restaurant.
 Beautiful lotus leaves are wrapped around steamed sticky rice filled with chicken, pork, and mushrooms, with light seasonings.
 It’s heavy and very sticky and so enjoyable!
 This is another mainstay of dim sum and most dim sum restaurants will feature this item.

 6 Lo Bak Go - Luóbo gāo - 萝卜糕 - Turnip Cake